jboud17/RevSocial/java/readme.md

 	- A hash string value to later be used for retrieving the image from the S3
 	- His/Her post's text, title and user id

-- PostLikes is a lookup table having 2 columns
+- PostLikes is a lookup table having 3 columns
 	- Every time a post is liked by some user, an entry is inserted to the table
-	- This entry includes the user id and post id
+	- This entry includes a unique postLikeId, the user id, and post id

 ## Backend